This is the list of Frequently Asked Questions for restic.

 Why does restic perform so poorly on Windows?¶

-In some cases the realtime protection of antivirus software can interfere with restic’s operations.
-If you are experiencing bad performace you can try to temporarily disable your antivirus software to find out if it is the cause for your performance problems.
+In some cases the real-time protection of antivirus software can interfere with restic’s operations.
+If you are experiencing bad performance you can try to temporarily disable your antivirus software to find out if it is the cause for your performance problems.
+If you are certain that the antivirus software is the cause for this and you want to gain maximum performance, you have to add the restic binary to an exclusions list within the antivirus software.